-Because the interest you earn each day in the second example also earns interest on the days that follow, you earn an extra $20.08 than you would in the account that compounds interest on an annual basis.
+Because the interest you earn each day in the second example also earns interest on the days that follow, you earn an extra $20.08 compared with the account that compounds interest annually.

-Over the long term, the impacts of compound interest become larger because you’re earning interest on larger account balances that resulted from years of earning interest on previous interest earnings.
-If you left your money in the account for thirty years, for example, the ending balances would look like this.
+Over the long term, the impacts of compound interest become greater because you’re earning interest on larger account balances that resulted from years of earning interest on previous interest earnings.
+If you left your money in the account for 30 years, for example, the ending balances would look like this.